To explore and use an API, simply:

 Below each subscription key is a last generation timestamp to indicate when the current key was generated.

-Within this section of the subscription details page, you will find:
+Additionally, within this section of the subscription details page, you will find the following:

 • a View link to view your API subscription's primary key.